How to Open an LLC in the US From Canada: A 6-Step Guide

 4. Search online for similar names and double-check.

-Note: the name you choose for your LLC is only considered “registered” once you hire a registered agent.
+Note: The name you choose for your LLC is only considered “registered” once you hire a registered agent.
 And also file the LLC Articles of Organization.

 Step 3: File the Necessary Legal Documents